May 10, 2026

 • Abstract Reasoning: Working with complex ideas to solve problems and drive innovation

 These abilities work across different fields and roles.
-Strong cognitive skills help people adapt to change, master new technologies, and tackle difficult challenges effectively.
+Strong cognitive skills help people adapt to change, master new technologies, and tackle difficult challenges, but they take time to develop and can be affected by physical or mental state if neglected.

 • Engineering: A structural engineer applies mathematical reasoning to design bridges that can handle specific loads